frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 I anticipate users plugging in a USB powerbank to keep the watch going as they play games on it.

-x- 6) GPIO 36 (right button), 39 (center button), 34 (left button) are pads on the board.
+x-^ 6) GPIO 36 (right button), 39 (center button), 34 (left button) are pads on the board.
 We will solder wires connecting the pads to SPST button switches.
 Each has a pull-down resistor.
 GPIO 39 (center button) is also a control for turning the board on and off.
 Push and hold for 3 seconds to turn on or off.

-x- 7) The board needs a uart, using the same provided on the HiLetGo ESP32 dev board CP2102-GM. https://lcsc.com/product-detail/USB-ICs_SILICON-LABS-CP2102-GMR_C6568.html USB connector at 180 degrees from ESP32 antennae for layout.
+x-^ 7) The board needs a uart, using the same provided on the HiLetGo ESP32 dev board CP2102-GM. https://lcsc.com/product-detail/USB-ICs_SILICON-LABS-CP2102-GMR_C6568.html USB connector at 180 degrees from ESP32 antennae for layout.
 Use Micro-USB C to allow for battery charging during operation.